smorin/vagrant-flow/README.md

 Example multiinitconfig.yml file for use with virtualbox and digitalocean providers.
 All the extra parameters are required to make digitalocean work.
 ```
 ---
+#Where your ssh private key lives (for use with digital ocean)
+#~/.ssh/id_rsa is the default, so you can omit this value if you want
 :sshPrivateKeyPath: ~/.ssh/id_rsa

 #These two keys (digitalOceanApiKey and digitalOceanClientId) must be set for digitalocean to work